douga19/introduction-linux/docs/contents/tp1.md

 ---
-title: TP1 - First commands
+title: Lab1 - First commands
 ---

-# TP1 - First commands
+# Lab1 - First commands

 !!! info "General instructions"

         - In all exercises, the `$ ` chain at the beginning of the line represents the command prompt and should not be typed.
         - For now, each time you open a terminal, you are prompted to enter the following command, (followed, as always, by the enter key) for pedagogical reasons:

+        ```bash
         $ PS1='$ '
+        ```

-## Exercise 1 : First commands
+### Exercise 1 : First commands

 1. Try out the following commands in a terminal.
 Describe in one sentence its usefulness, indicate the name of the command, its number of arguments and its arguments.
 For example, the first command is `date`, it has no argument and its usefulness is to display the current date and time.
     -   `date`